cas-e/JetsProject/README.md

 ## Lessons Learned

 This was our first project with enough functionality to have us start thinking about project structure.
 In particular, this project features two major classes: JetsApp and AirField.
-The data objects, the jets, are organized into a class hierarchy and constitute the rest of the classes in the program, residing in entities package.
+The data objects, the Jets, are organized into a class hierarchy and constitute the rest of the classes in the program, residing in entities package.

 I think what I learned in this project is how to have a nice separation of concerns in Java: